pmahnke/mahnke-cocktails/recipe_processed/sugar_cookie_nog.md

 eras: [anders]
 permalink: "/recipe/sugar_cookie_nog/"
 stars: 0
-base_spirits: ['Irish Whiskey', 'Licor 43', 'Amaretto']
+base_spirits: ['Amaretto', 'Irish Whiskey', 'Licor 43']
 youtube: "uElU6ue-Ke8"
 description: "This is a version of an eggnog made to taste like a sugar cookie with Irish Whskey, Licor 43 and Amaretto."
 excerpt: |
   This cocktail is Ander's take on the Candy Cane Martini and the Sugar Cookie Martini.
 It is his upscaled version of an eggnog that is actually good.
 date: 2025-12-27
 glass:
+  - coupe
   - whiskey
-  - coupe
 type: shaken
 ---